Buying a Condo in Manila: The Ultimate Guide

 Quezon City

-If you want to escape Makati’s relative hustle and bustle, then consider purchasing a condo in Quezon City.
+If you want to escape Makati’s relative hustle and bustle, then consider buying a condo in Manila’s central neighborhood of Quezon City.

 This suburb in north Manila attracts residents with a combination of value and convenience.
 A condo here will typically cost half as much as a similar property in the city, and many areas are well-developed.

-Quezon also has a great selection of developments to choose from.
-Eastwood City and similar communities offer many condo options, retail businesses, and even IT parks within walking distance.
+Quezon also has a great selection of condo developments to choose from.
+Eastwood City and similar communities offer many residential units, retail businesses, and even IT parks within walking distance.

 Bonifacio Global City